Professionally Managed by

 1. Re-Register on the City’s Do Not Solicit list (must renew annually).
 2.Make sure you and your neighbors are on NIXLE.

 Our Area Lieutenant is Lt.
-Steve Rasmussen at email@example.com.
-He will be very happy to answer any questions you have for him.
+Rachel Johnson at Rjohnson@nbpd.org.
+She will be very happy to answer any questions you have.